Best Car Insurance Companies for Claims (2026)

 Chubb matches Travelers with a 4.8 out of 5 customer experience score and commands a premium to match, averaging $140 per month or $1,680 annually, which is 3% above the national average.
 Chubb's higher price reflects its position as a premium carrier that targets high-value vehicles and customers who prioritize service quality over cost savings.

-Chubb's claims approach centers on a dedicated claims representative model, meaning you work with the same person throughout your claim rather than being passed through a queue.
-The company's Masterpiece policy, designed for higher-value vehicles, includes agreed value coverage that pays the full insured amount without depreciation deductions.
-For drivers with newer or more expensive vehicles, Chubb's claims experience justifies the above-average premium.
+Chubb's claims approach centers on a dedicated claims representative model.
+You work with the same person throughout your claim rather than being routed through a queue.
+Its Masterpiece policy, designed for higher-value vehicles, includes agreed value coverage that pays the full insured amount with no depreciation deductions.
+Drivers with newer or expensive vehicles will find Chubb's claims experience worth the above-average premium.

 What sets Chubb apart: